 A quasi-contract, also known as an implied-in-law contract, isn't a contract in the traditional sense.
 It's a legal obligation created by a judge or court, not by an agreement between parties.
 It's imposed to rectify situations where one party has been unjustly enriched at the expense of another, even when no formal contract exists between them.
 The court essentially creates a fictional contract to ensure fairness and prevent one party from benefiting unfairly.

-The fundamental purpose of a quasi-contract is to prevent unjust enrichment.
-This legal doctrine ensures that one party doesn't unfairly benefit at the expense of another, even when no formal contract exists.
-Quasi-contracts promote fairness and equity by requiring the enriched party to make restitution, or compensation, to the party that suffered a loss.
-This ensures a just outcome where a benefit received is appropriately paid for, preventing exploitation and upholding equitable principles.
+The fundamental purpose of quasi-contract is to prevent unjust enrichment.
+This legal doctrine ensures that one party doesn't unfairly benefit at the expense of another, even in the absence of a formal contract.

 Quasi-contracts come into play specifically when no formal contract exists between the parties involved.
 They address situations where a legal remedy is needed despite the absence of a written or verbal agreement.
+Understanding the key elements of contract law can help businesses and individuals distinguish between formal contracts and quasi-contracts, ensuring they know when legal obligations arise even without a traditional agreement.

 A quasi-contract is a legal remedy used when there is no existing contract, written or verbal, covering the situation.
 This distinguishes it from traditional contract law, where a pre-existing agreement dictates the parties' obligations.